Vettabase/vagrant-boilerplate/README.md

 # vagrant-boiletplate

-This is a boilerplate for a standard Vettabase Vagrantfile.
+This is a boilerplate for a standard Vettabase Vagrantfiles.

 ## Configuration